Hydrospheredata/mist/docs/library_scala.md

 #### Encoding

-Mist should be able to return result back to call site (http request, async interfaces) and it requires that result should be serialized to json.
+Mist should be able to return result back to the client (http request, async interfaces) and it requires that result should be serialized to json.
 Scala api ensures that it's possible during compilation, (there should be an instance of `Encoder` that performs serialization).
 There are implementations for common result types: